Katholischer Studentenverein Arminia

-The Katholischer Studentenverein Arminia (Catholic Students Society Arminia) is one of Germany's oldest Catholic male student societies.
+The Katholischer Studentenverein Arminia (Catholic Students Society Arminia, also known as K.St.V.
+Aminia) is one of Germany's oldest Catholic male student societies.

 History

 Arminia is a student association founded on 6 November 1863 at the University of Bonn.
 The name was chosen in reference to Arminius, the chief of the Cherusci who drove the Romans out of Germany and thus became a symbol of the – not yet unified – fatherland in the 19th century.
 In 1865 Arminia, among four other Catholic corporations, became the founder of the Kartellverband katholischer deutscher Studentenvereine (KV), Germany's second oldest umbrella organisation of Catholic male student societies.

-In accordance with the Roman Catholic faith and teachings, Arminia strictly refuses academic fencing.
+In accordance with the Catholic faith and teachings, Arminia strictly refuses academic fencing.
+It has approximately 350 members, including "Aktive" (students) and "Alte Herren" (alumni).

+Symbols

+Arminia's motto is Treu, frei! or "Loyal, straightforward!".
+Arminia's principles are (Latin) religio, scientia and amicitia.
 Its members do not wear couleur.
-Arminia's motto is Treu, frei!
-(English: Loyal, straightforward!).
-Arminia's principles are (Latin) religio, scientia and amicitia.

-Because of its history and its large number of prominent members, Arminia is one of the most distinguished student corporations.
-Like all German student corporations Arminia is much smaller than American fraternities usually are; it has approx. 350 members, including "Aktive" (students) and "Alte Herren" (alumni).
+Its flag is orange, white, and blue.
+Its nickname is K.St.V.
+Arminia.